-Many accountants reach a point in their career when they wonder whether or not they should put forth the time, effort, and money necessary to get their master’s degree in accounting.
-Some people may think about this at the beginning of their career, while others may already be working as an accountant with a bachelor’s degree and wonder if getting a master’s degree will benefit their existing career.
+Many accountants reach a point in their career when they wonder whether they should put forth the time, effort, and money necessary to get their master’s degree in accounting.
+Some people may think about this at the beginning of their career.
+Others may already be working as an accountant with a bachelor’s degree and wonder if getting a master’s degree will benefit their career.

-As mentioned, some people work as an accountant with only a bachelor’s degree plus some additional courses, this means a master’s degree is not required to work as an accountant.
+Some people work as an accountant with only a bachelor’s degree plus some additional courses.
+This means a master’s degree is not required to work as an accountant.
 So, the decision to get a master’s degree in accounting is a personal one.
 You must think about your specific lifestyle and career plans, and whether or not a master’s degree will help you reach your goals.

 A master’s degree can be an advantage in almost any professional career.
 When applying for a position, a person with a master’s degree will be viewed by potential employers as more qualified than someone with only a bachelor’s degree.
-The process of earning a master’s degree will give you more formal education and additional experience, and help you prepare for more complicated work in the field.
+The process of earning a master’s degree will give you more formal education and additional experience.
+It will help you prepare for more complicated work in the field.
 Employers would prefer to hire someone with an advanced degree.

 In order to become a licensed certified public accountant (CPA), you must pass the CPA exam.
 Those who wish to take the CPA exam must have a certain number of hours of post-secondary education in accounting.
-The number of hours required varies by area, however most states and jurisdictions require a minimum of 150 hours.
+The number of hours required varies by area.
+Most states and jurisdictions require a minimum of 150 hours.

 Some employers are more inclined to hire an accountant straight out of school if they have a master’s degree.
 This is because the new employee is ready to take the CPA exam.
 A new employee who only has a bachelor’s degree will still need to take additional coursework to meet the CPA requirement.
 An employer may be worried that the additional coursework will be a burden and distract from the new employee’s work.

 One benefit of earning a master’s degree in accounting is salary.
 Those who enter the field with a master’s degree earn more money than those with a bachelor’s degree.
-On the other hand, some employers, especially small firms, may be happy to hire a new employee who only has a bachelor’s degree since their salary requirements will be lower.
+On the other hand, some employers, especially small firms, may be happy to hire a new employee who only has a bachelor’s degree.
+This is because their salary requirements will be lower.

 Some people who decide they would like to pursue a master’s degree find that a Master in Business Administration (MBA) in accounting makes more sense than a master’s in accounting.
-An MBA in accounting is a broader degree that can help you prepare for a variety of different positions, including opening a company or working in a supervisory role.
+An MBA in accounting is a broader degree that can help you prepare for a variety of different positions.
+This includes opening a company or working in a supervisory role.

-If you plan to pursue a position as a chief executive officer, chief accounting officer, or chief operating officer of a company, or you intend to open your own company, then an MBA in accounting is a better choice.
-An MBA in accounting will give you all the same skills and training as a master’s in accounting, plus additional training that will benefit you in higher, more complicated positions.
+An MBA in accounting will give you all the same skills and training as a master’s in accounting.
+Plus additional training that will benefit you in higher, more complicated positions.